-- Your child will be excluded, teased and possibly bullied.
+- At some point, your child will be excluded, teased and possibly bullied.
 Hopefully not often, but this will happen and it hurts.
 But take comfort in knowing that this happens to pretty much every child, special needs or not.
 You may not be able to stop it, but you will be able to give your child the tools and support to get through it.

 - Learn to meditate.
 Or at the very least, learn a few deep breathing exercises.
 These will come in handy on the stressful days.

-- Read as much as you can BUT be critical.
+- Read as much as you can but remember to be critical.
 Not everything you read (especially on the internet) is true or set in stone.